data-dot-all/dataall/pages/deploy/deploy_aws.md

 ready to use on your terminal.
 Do not proceed if you are not administrator in the tooling account, and in the deployment account(s).

-1. **Tooling account**: hosts the code repository, and the CI/CD pipeline.
+- Tooling account: hosts the code repository, and the CI/CD pipeline.
-2. **Deployment account(s)**: hosts data.all's backend, and frontend AWS infrastructure.
+- Deployment account(s): hosts data.all's backend, and frontend AWS infrastructure.
 You can deploy data.all to multiple environments on the same or multiple AWS accounts (e.g DEV, TEST, QA, PROD).

 **Note**: If you are not deploying data.all in production mode, you could use the same AWS account as the Tooling